pdf-raku/PDF-raku/README.md

 # Classes

-## PDF::Tools::Filter
+## PDF::Storage::Filter

 Filter methods, based on PDF::API2::Core::PDF::Filter / Text::PDF::Filter

-PDF::Tools::Filter::RunLength, PDF::Tools::Filter::ASCII85, PDF::Tools::Filter::Flate, ...
+PDF::Storage::Filter::RunLength, PDF::Storage::Filter::ASCII85, PDF::Storage::Filter::Flate, ...

 Input to all filters is strings, with characters in the range \x0 ... \0xFF. latin-1 encoding is recommended to enforce this.